 Employees should understand that they are able to approach management at any time should the need arise regarding work related stress.
 The primary point of contact is the Nursery Manager.
-The secondary point of contact is Rachel Armour (Deputy Manager).
+The secondary point of contact is the Deputy Manager.

 Employees should be aware of the signs of stress: